Remember at the beginning of November when I was about to board a plane and go to Mozambique in Southern Africa by myself?

-Though disappointed, I wasn’t angry with him but I was scared of what lay ahead of me.
+Though disappointed, I wasn’t angry with him, but I was scared of what lay ahead of me.
 I worried about what a place like Mozambique would hold considering I couldn’t find any information at all online about traveling there as a solo female, except for some terrible advice on a SCUBA message board that made my blood boil:

 I couldn’t believe that everyone was trying to talk her out of going to Mozambique alone.

-I mean first of all, Zimbabwe isn’t Mozambique and second of all, it hasn’t been ‘Rhodesia’ since Jimmy Carter was in office.
+I mean, first of all, Zimbabwe isn’t Mozambique, and second of all, it hasn’t been ‘Rhodesia’ since Jimmy Carter was in office.

-That was all that I found on the topic of solo female travel in Mozambique, apart from an account of a woman who was robbed there, so a little fearful of what laid ahead of me, I packed up and went because I wasn’t about to let a guy end my trip before it even started.
+That was all that I found on the topic of solo female travel in Mozambique, apart from an account of a woman who was robbed there, so while a little fearful of what laid ahead of me, I still packed up and went because I wasn’t about to let a guy end my trip before it even started.
 I know how to stay safe when I travel, right?

 I found a host who had a house in Johannesburg full of PhD and medical students who were all about to graduate.
 He said I was welcome to stay as long as I liked and once I landed and made my way there, they welcomed me immediately and invited me up to one of the lookout points in the city for the sunset.
-It all came full circle as I had done the very same thing on my first day in South Africa back in January, with a sunset from a peaceful vantage point, my body hardly able to comprehend where it was.
+It all came full circle as I had done the very same thing on my first day in South Africa back in January, with a sunset from a peaceful vantage point, so my body was hardly able to comprehend where it was.

 Over the next couple of days I obtained a Mozambican visa, bought a bus ticket, had a couple of BBQs and a pool day with my couchsurfing host, then left on an early morning 10-hour bus bound for Maputo – the capital of Mozambique.

 I’d heard nothing but horror stories about the city and the border crossing.
-The police were rumored to be corrupt and everyone told me not to go out at night and to get out of the city as quickly as possible.
+The police were rumored to be corrupt, and everyone told me not to go out at night and to get out of the city as quickly as possible.
 I’d also been told that it was likely I’d have to pay bribes at the border, so when I arrived, I was ready for a challenge.

 I felt a bit like a video game character advancing a level with each officer who reached out his hand for my passport and asked questions, wondering if he’d be the one to ask for money.

 “You’re from California!
-The sunshine state.”
+The Sunshine State.”

-“Nah that’s Florida, California is the golden state, sir,” I replied, making eye contact the entire time, my back completely straight.
-He let me pass.
+“Nah that’s Florida, California is the Golden State, sir,” I replied, making eye contact the entire time, my back completely straight.
+He let me pass.”

-Next up, an officer with a man polishing his shoes gave me a sly smile and flipped through the pages of my fat and fraying passport, the person just ahead of me had a crumpled up rand note ready to go.
+Next up, an officer with a man polishing his shoes gave me a sly smile and flipped through the pages of my fat and fraying passport.
+The person just ahead of me had a crumpled up rand note ready to go.
 I was too focused to see if he had to hand it over or not.